Chel0per/etch_a_sketch/README.md

 # etch_a_sketch

 this is a project i made to train web-design following the instructions of the Odin Protect.
 It's basically a static website where you can make drawings.
 Hope you like it.
+You can see live preview in this site https://chel0per.github.io/etch_a_sketch/.